Heismanish/snapchat/README.md

 ## TODO:

-1. Send image by clicking on camera in a particular chat
+1. ~~Send image by clicking on camera in a particular chat~~
-2. create a new chat with using email of a user
-3. Search funcitonality in sidebar(filter based on names)
+2. Search funcitonality in sidebar(filter based on names)

 ## Getting Started